New parameters

 • GBL_DSN_DB2_RUNLIB_V13

-The Classic Near Term History VSAM low level qualifier (LLQ) in release 5.5.0 changed to accommodate the number of data sets > 99 as per by KD2_PFnn_HIS_LOG_NUM.
+The Classic Near-Term History VSAM low-level qualifier (LLQ) in 5.5.0 changed to accommodate a number of data sets greater than 99 as specified by the KD2_PFnn_HIS_LOG_NUM parameter.

 • New VSAM LLQ: RKD2Vxxx

-The allocation of the 5.5.0 VSAM data sets is entirely done by Configuration Manager (or PARMGEN) using the following pattern:
+Allocation of the 5.5.0 VSAM data sets is completed entirely by Configuration Manager (or PARMGEN) using the following pattern:

 • [RTE_VSAM_HILEV.RTE_NAME| KD2_OMPE_VSAM_DSHLQ].%DB%.
 RKD2Vxxx

-You do not need to manually specify the static sequential data sets.
-Beginning with 5.5.0, you can specify the number of static sequential data sets to use using parameter KD_PFnn_HIS_SEQ_LOG_NUM in the monitoring profile.
+Beginning with 5.5.0, you can specify the number of static sequential data sets to use by specifying parameter KD_PFnn_HIS_SEQ_LOG_NUM in the monitoring profile.
 If you need to customize allocation attributes, use the following parameters to configure customizations for all allocated data sets:

 For explanations of each parameter, find the parameter in Parameters in the OMEGAMON for Db2 Performance Expert on z/OS User's Guide.